Mental Health Facilities Windham County, CT

 Generations Family Health Center Inc

-Generations Family Health Center Inc is a mental health treatment center in Windham County, CT, located at 40 Mansfield Avenue, 6226 zip code area.
-Generations Family Health Center Inc provides outpatient treatment.
-Generations Family Health Center Inc offers cognitive behavioral therapy, group therapy and couples/family therapy to seniors 65 or older, young adults and adults.
+Generations Family Health Center Inc is a mental health clinic in Windham County, Connecticut, located at 40 Mansfield Avenue, 6226 zip code.
+Generations Family Health Center Inc offers outpatient treatment.
+Generations Family Health Center Inc provides psychotropic medication, individual psychotherapy and group therapy to seniors 65 or older, adults and children / adolescents.
 Generations Family Health Center Inc also supports people with trauma and transitional age young adults.
-Additional services at Generations Family Health Center Inc consist of family psychoeducation, diet and exercise counseling and integrated primary care services.
+Some other services provided by Generations Family Health Center Inc include diet and exercise counseling, family psychoeducation and integrated primary care services.

 Learn More